Garretb10/CS-250/README.md

 What does it mean to be a good team member in software development?

--To be a good team member means being a good collabarator, communicator, and problem solver.
+- To be a good team member means being a good collabarator, communicator, and problem solver.
 All good team members know how to effectively collaborate with their co-workers and work together to better understand and solve problems.
 They also know how to communicate with one another to express these problems and vocally offer solutions.
 Lastly, a good team member knows how to be a good problem-solver and work hard to come up with a solution to the problem.